Casaba-Howitzer: Project Orion

 The design for Project Orion originally used small hydrogen bombs whose explosion ejecta was captured on a pusher plate, a large metal plate mounted on shock absorbers.
 The explosion of the bomb was spherical and it was only the portion that struck the plate that created thrust.
 Moving the plate closer to the bomb increased the subtended angle that was captured, and thus efficiency, but at the cost of greatly increasing mechanical stress and added pusher plate weight.
 Baseline designs captured perhaps 10% of the energy of the bomb, a large waste.
 This led to considerable attention to this problem, and eventually a custom atomic bomb design for this purpose.

 A conventional hydrogen bomb includes two stages; the primary is an atomic bomb normally based on plutonium, while the secondary is a mixture of fusion fuel and various boosters.
 The primary releases an intense burst of X-rays that heat channel filler materials (believed to be similar to styrofoam) surrounding the secondary.
 The heat and pressure of the x-rays and their interactions causes the secondary to implode, compressing and heating the assembly to the conditions needed for nuclear fusion to occur.

 For the Project Orion redesign, the team removed the secondary and replaced the channel filler with beryllium oxide, which is more opaque to x-rays.
-On the far side of channel filler, they placed a plate of tungsten.
+On the far side of the channel filler, they placed a plate of tungsten.
 When the primary is triggered, the beryllium oxide heats up to millions of degrees, passing this heat into the back of the tungsten plate.
 The tungsten is vaporized and sent flying off the end of the bomb as a plasma in a fan about 22.5 degrees wide.
 This plasma is captured by the pusher plate for thrust, capturing perhaps 85% of the total momentum.
 These propulsion modules were, in effect, nuclear shaped charges.